 When will things go back to normal?

 Insurance companies have widely acknowledged that this could change the underwriting process forever.
-The possibility of long-term damage to the lungs and heart means that even once an individual recovers from the virus, they may have more serious complications down the road, which may make coverage even more difficult and expensive to obtain.
+The possibility of long-term damage to the lungs and heart means that even once an individual recovers from the virus, they may have more serious complications down the road, which may make effect of the coronavirus on life insurance coverage even more difficult and expensive to obtain.
 Even a vaccine may not change this fact, as news of re-infections has surfaced.

 Is it safe to get a medical exam?

 We continue to work with the medical exam companies to find the safest, quickest ways for you to complete this requirement.
 The exam companies with whom we work are following CDC guidelines to ensure your health and safety.
 We’re also seeing new developments in electronic medical record retrieval and alternatives to in-person exams for some individuals, meaning that you may be able to complete this requirement without meeting with an examiner.